Devsh-Graphics-Programming/Nabla/src/nbl/ext/CUDAInterop/README.md

 - `Nabla::Nabla` owns the SDK-free CUDA interop API in `nbl/video/CCUDA*.h` and its implementation in `src/nbl/video/CCUDA*.cpp`.
 - Those headers do not include CUDA SDK headers.
 Consumers that only link `Nabla::Nabla` do not need `cuda.h`, `nvrtc.h`, or a CUDA SDK install just to parse Nabla headers.
 - `Nabla::ext::CUDAInterop` is an `INTERFACE` target for native CUDA opt-in.
 It builds no library.
 It only adds `CUDAInteropNative.h`, `CUDA::toolkit`, and runtime-header discovery setup to targets that ask for raw CUDA interop.
-- `CUDAInteropNative.h` is the only public opt-in header that includes CUDA SDK headers and exposes `cuda_native::*` accessors for CUDA Driver API and NVRTC types.
+- `CUDAInteropNative.h` is the only public opt-in header that includes CUDA SDK headers and exposes `cuda_native::*Accessor` classes for CUDA Driver API and NVRTC types.

 ## CMake Usage